jerin-arpa/course-registration-38/README.md

     * Display information in the UI based on the values of state variables.
 Show the total credit hours, remaining credit hours, and total price in the UI using values from totalHour, remaining, and totalPrice.

 4. Handling User Interactions:
-    * Use event handlers like onClick to trigger functions (handleSelectButton) that update state when a user interacts with the UI, such as selecting a course..
+    * Use event handlers like onClick to trigger functions (handleSelectButton) that update state when a user interacts with the UI, such as selecting a course.

+5. Reacting to State Changes:
+    * React automatically re-renders the component when state variables change.
+Whenever you call a state-setting function (e.g., setTotalHour), React re-renders the component with the updated state, ensuring the UI reflects the latest data.

+In summary, my project effectively manages state using React's useState hook to track and update information related to selected courses, remaining credit hours, total credit hours, and total prices, providing a dynamic and responsive user experience.